EdZielinski/Project4Final/README.md

 **Business functional specification**

 **Summary:**
-	Charlie has an amazing sandwich shop that serves meals from 5am to 6pm.
+	Charlie has an amazing sandwich shop that serves meals from 5 am to 6 pm.
 Charlie must keep his inventory storage and shop rental costs low, so he places vendor carts around the city of Boston’s subway system.
 He has a shop located at Downtown Crossing that holds the main supply of inventory.
 Each cart can only hold a certain amount of product.
 Sales at each location range from 30 to 100 sandwiches a day and 20 lbs. of coffee per day.

 **Problem:**
 	Charlie must use the subway system to deliver inventory to the vendor carts located around the city.
 The vendor must know whether his inventory will arrive on time; otherwise, they have to close down, or be able to manage the customer expectations of when the sandwiches or coffee will arrive.